Migz93/lidarr-download-automation/README.md

 See bash & powershell scripts within [Legacy](Legacy/) folder.

 [permutationalparody](https://github.com/permutationalparody) then improved the bash script in various ways, including adding a seperate config file, adding an option to only search for albums/EPs/singles/ect that are set to monitored in Lidarr, add an option to allow Lidarr to import the downloaded files and generally tidied up the code a large ammount.
+[RandomNinjaAtk](https://github.com/RandomNinjaAtk) improved even further by adding some cleanup functions, a fix for lidarr import, allowing the option for external processing of the file.

 # Modes
 This script has two modes (configured by changing the "mode" paramater in the config file):